ManiacUrgency42/csha-ai-agent/README.md

 ## 3 Prompt Augmentation

+A prompt is a text input that tells an AI model (LLM) what response or output to generate.
+For example, when you ask ChatGPT a question you are prompting it.

+Going forward...
 Context Engineering over Prompt Engineering.

 > “People associate prompts with short task descriptions you'd give an LLM in your day-to-day use.
 > When in every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step.